Azure/acs-engine/.prowci/README.md

 ## acs-engine setup

-Prow is optimized to run as a Kubernetes application.
-There are some pre-installation steps that need to happen in a new Kubernetes cluster before deploying Prow.
-These involve setting up an Ingress controller and a mechanism to do TLS.
-The [Azure docs][1] explain how to setup Ingress with TLS on top of a Kubernetes cluster in Azure.
+Deploy a new Kubernetes cluster (eg. `az aks create -g acse-test-prow-ci -n prow)

+Set up an Ingress controller and a mechanism to do TLS.
+The [Azure docs][1] explain how to setup Ingress with TLS on top of a Kubernetes cluster in Azure. (make sure you specify `--set rbac.create=true` when creating the ingress controller)

 A Github webhook also needs to be setup in the repo that points to `dns-name/hook`.
 `dns-name` is the DNS name setup during the DNS configuration of the Ingress controller.